Contact: Michele Frisby, Dir., Public Information, email@example.com, 202-962-3658

 Each Local Gov Life episode features a changing cast of local government experts from public and private sector backgrounds who together encompass years of experience in getting things done and achieving results.
 The series is hosted by Rob Carty (@RobCarty), director of ICMA’s Career Services and Next Generation Initiatives, who guides listeners through each episode.

 October’s podcast will focus on how local governments are coping with the devastating opioid epidemic.

 ICMA, the International City/County Management Association, advances professional local government worldwide.
 The organization’s mission is to create excellence in local governance by developing and fostering professional management to build sustainable communities that improve people’s lives.
-ICMA provides member support; publications; data and information; peer and results-oriented assistance; and training and professional development to more than 11,500 appointed city, town, and county leaders and other individuals and organizations throughout the world.
-The management decisions made by ICMA's members affect millions of individuals living in thousands of communities throughout the world, from small villages and towns to large metropolitan areas.
+ICMA provides member support, publications, data and information, peer and results-oriented assistance, and training and professional development to more than 11,000 appointed city, town, and county leaders and other individuals and organizations throughout the world.